+Yes.
 If you plan on using your insurance to cover the costs of your visit, we will verify your insurance coverage by looking at your insurance card.
-Without it we cannot bill your insurance.
+Without it, we cannot bill your insurance.
 If you do not have insurance or your insurance card, we can still see you and you can utilize our self-pay option.

 Request for refills must be accompanied by an office visit and will be evaluated on an individual basis.

-We have a state-of-the-art radiology department on-site at each of our centers.
+Yes, we have a state-of-the-art radiology department on-site at each of our centers.

 If you feel that your condition is life-threatening, you need to be seen in a hospital Emergency Room (ER) and should call 9-1-1.
 The ER treats life-threatening medical conditions, such as chest pains, severe wounds or amputations.
 Urgent care centers treat conditions that need immediate attention but are not life or limb threatening.

 Our goal is to have you in and out within one hour.
 While we do accept walk-ins, you can also reduce potential wait time by scheduling an appointment online.
 Find your nearest vybe urgent care location to schedule an appointment.

 All of our centers are staffed by board-certified physicians, nurse practitioners, physician assistants, medical assistants and x-ray technologists who have experience and training in emergency medicine, primary care, pediatrics, internal medicine, and sports medicine.